saitaiky/notebook/docs/docs/software-development/system-design/architectural-style/enterprise.md

 ## Overview

-:::infoDoes Enterprise Architecture Mean an Application with Lots of Users?
+:::info Does Enterprise Architecture Mean an Application with Lots of Users?
 No, Enterprise Architecture is not about an application with lots of users, but rather about the strategic planning and alignment of an organization's entire IT infrastructure and processes with its business objectives.
 :::